 Get out as many ideas and lines as you can (and as fast as you can!).
 Don't pay attention to whether it's in order yet.
 Remember that we're going to focus on the editing that comes in later.
 For right now, just get it out!

-The good news about the sestina is that the words do not have to be exact repeats. you may use homonyms, which are words that sound the same but are spelled differently and also have different meanings, so keep that loophole in mind!
-Need an example or two before you begin your own?
+The good news about the sestina is that the words do not have to be exact repeats. you may use homonyms, which are words that sound the same but are spelled differently and also have different meanings.
+Keep that loophole in mind!
+Need an example or two of these sestinas before you begin your own?

 Have at these: